 In line with the grotto and archway is a small doorway cut in to the tall beech hedge which surrounds the top garden.
 This leads up 2 steps to the vegetable garden and to the new orchard.

-There are garden chairs and tables.
+There are garden chairs and tables to use (other than in winter).

 Grass rides and woodland.
 There are mown rides around and between the tree planting.
 There are no signs or hard tracks.
 The ground is naturally uneven with occasional deep rabbit holes!
 Our soil is a rich red brown which can stain because of the iron stone.
 Appropriate footwear recommended.